 3 Steps to Select the Best Dog Food to Slim your Dog

-Are you wanting to help your dog trim down but are confused trying to figure out what is the best dog food to feed your dog?
-Well you are not alone!
+Are you wanting to help your dog trim down but feel confused figuring out the best dog food for your dog?
+You are not alone!
 With thousands of dog foods available, it is hard to know which foods are best suited to your dog's individual needs.
-The following steps are designed to help point you in the right direction!
+The following steps will point you in the right direction!

 Dog Food Analysis: How to Select the Best Dog Diet Foods

-When dieting your dog, it is best to feed a low calorie dog food formulated to help your dog lose weight.
+When dieting your dog, feed a low calorie dog food to help your dog lose weight.
 Low calorie diet foods help your dog lose weight whilst meeting your dog's nutritional requirements.

 There are many types of low calorie dog food available.
 It is important to realize that not all are suited to your dog's weight loss needs.

 Here are our top three recommendations for selecting the best dog food to transform your pooch into a slim dog:

-3 Dog Food Criteria to Help Dogs Lose Weight:
+3 Dog Food Criteria to Help Your Dog Lose Weight:

 When buying dry or kibble diet food make sure the calorie count is in the high 2000's to low 3000 kcal range.

 1. The best dog foods for weight management are low in calories.
-Feed dogs food containing a suitable calorie content.
+Feed food containing a suitable calorie content.

 Dog Diet Tip.
 Make sure you choose a dog food containing less than 3400 kcal/kg ME.
 The lower the kcal count the better.